jlee92603/BrainTumor_CNN_Model/README.md

 Excluding the EfficientNetB3 model architecture that performed significantly better than the other models, Cohorts C, H, K, and O performed well with the best validation recall value greater than 0.94.
 These models used either the Adam or Adamax optimizers and had slower learning rates.

+Deeper evaluation of results is in the [Model Results and Comparison](#Model-Results-and-Comparison) section, where there are loss and recall graphs plotted as well as a confusion matrix of the predictions for the testing image data set for each cohort.

 ---
 ## Table of Contents
 - [Introduction to CNN](#Introduction-to-CNN)